 Write operations to the FIFO are allowed before and during the parallel programming sequence.
 In this case, the programming of all offset registers does not have to occur at one time.
-One, two or more offset registers can be written and then by bringing $\overline{\text{LD}}$ HIGH, write operations can be redirected to the FIFO memory.
-When $\overline{\text{LD}}$ is set LOW again, and $\overline{\text{WEN}}$ is LOW, the next offset register in sequence is written to.
-As an alternative to holding $\overline{\text{WEN}}$ LOW and toggling $\overline{\text{LD}}$, parallel programming can also be interrupted by setting $\overline{\text{LD}}$ LOW and toggling $\overline{\text{WEN}}$.
+One, two or more offset registers can be written and then by bringing LD HIGH, write operations can be redirected to the FIFO memory.
+When LD is set LOW again, and WEN is LOW, the next offset register in sequence is written to.
+As an alternative to holding WEN LOW and toggling LD, parallel programming can also be interrupted by setting LD LOW and toggling WEN.

-Note that the status of a partial flag ($\overline{\text{PAE}}$ or $\overline{\text{PAF}}$) output is invalid during the programming process.
+Note that the status of a partial flag (PAE or PAF) output is invalid during the programming process.
 From the time parallel programming has begun, a partial flag output will not be valid until the appropriate offset word has been written to the register(s) pertaining to that flag.
-Measuring from the rising WCLK edge that achieves the above criteria; $\overline{\text{PAF}}$ will be valid after two more rising WCLK edges plus t{PAF} , $\overline{\text{PAE}}$ will be valid after the next two rising RCLK edges plus t{PAE} plus t{SKEW2} .
+Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus t{PAF}, PAE will be valid after the next two rising RCLK edges plus t{PAE} plus t{SKew}.

 The act of reading the offset registers employs a dedicated read offset register pointer.
-The contents of the offset registers can be read on the Q_n pins when $\overline{\text{LD}}$ is set LOW and $\overline{\text{REN}}$ is set LOW.
-For the IDT72281, data are read via Q_n from the Empty Offset LSB Register on the first LOW-to-HIGH transition of RCLK .
-Upon the second LOW-to-HIGH transition of RCLK , data are read from the Empty Offset MSB Register.
-Upon the third LOW-to-HIGH transition of RCLK , data are read from the Full Offset LSB Register.
-Upon the fourth LOW-to-HIGH transition of RCLK , data are read from the Full Offset MSB Register.
-The fifth transition of RCLK reads, once again, from the Empty Offset LSB Register.
-See Figure 16, Parallel Read of Programmable Flag Registers for the IDT72281, for the timing diagram for this mode.
+The contents of the offset registers can be read on the Q0-Q_n pins when LD is set LOW and REN is set LOW.
+Data are read via Q_n from the Empty Offset Register on the first LOW-to-HIGH transition of RCLK.
+Upon the second LOW-to-HIGH transition of RCLK, data are read from the Full Offset Register.
+The third transition of RCLK reads, once again, from the Empty Offset Register.
+See Figure 15, Parallel Read of Programmable Flag Registers, for the timing diagram for this mode.